lblod/scraper-service/README.md

 the service exposes an endpoint `/scrape` that you can `POST` to. the provided URL (query param `url`) is used as the start_url to scrape from.

 ## Things worth mentioning

+### RDFa support
 The scraper doesn't actually parse rdfa but uses heuristics to find relevant links.
 This is a lot faster than parsing the RDFa
 Testing with about 100 "gemeenten" indicates this works well enough for now, but we might want to parse RDFa if required.

+### Incremental retrieval
+This relies on making a distinction between overview pages and actual documents and currently heavily relies on the specified document types via the "typeof" attribute.
+If a matching document type is not found the page will be refetched every time
+In addition 10% of previously fetched pages are refetched each run to avoid revisiting all pages if executions move outside of our interval (currently +- 30 days)
+Currently we only check previous executions of a scheduled job, so a manually triggered job will always index everything.
+If you remove and recreate a scheduled job this will also trigger a reindex of everyting.